 Artistfacts for Chuck Berry

-Berry is a Rock and Roll legend; hero to Keith Richards, among others.
-He has a reputation for being prickly, but by some accounts his is quite personable.
+Berry was a rock and roll legend; part of the first Rock and Roll Hall of Fame class and a hero to Keith Richards, among others.
+He had a reputation for being prickly, but by some accounts was quite personable.
 Years of getting burned by promoters and journalists left him untrusting.

 The 1987 movie Hail!
 Hail!
 Rock n Roll is about Berry's life.